abulte/dokku-pr-action/README.md

 - have a name generated from the projet and PR, eg `{my-project}-refs-pull-{pr}-merge`
 - will be accessible through HTTPS at `https://{my-project}-refs-pull-{pr}-merge.dokku.example.com` (this URL will be accessible via the `url` output, cf below)

-Optionnaly the plugin can create a linked service (eg database) that will be automatically linked to your app.
+Optionnaly the action can create a linked service (eg database) that will be automatically linked to your app.
 It will be removed when the PR is closed.
 See `LINKED_SERVICE` below.

 If you simply want to deploy a branch to an existing dokku app, you can use [this action instead](https://github.com/vitalyliber/dokku-github-action).